tari-labs/tari-university/src/digital-assets/confidential-assets/MainReport.md

 The confidential asset scheme allows the asset owner to later increase or decrease the amount of the asset in circulation, given that an asset reissuance token is generated together with the initial asset issuance.
-Given an asset entropy $ E $, the asset reissuance capability is the element (asset tag) $ H_{\hat A} \in \mathbb G $ obtained using an alternate auxiliary input $ \hat A $ defined as
+Given an asset entropy $ E $, the asset reissuance capability is the element (asset tag) $ H_{\hat A} \in \mathbb G $ obtained using an alternative auxiliary input $ \hat A $ defined as
 $$
 \hat A = \mathrm {Hash} ( E \parallel 1)
 $$